juxt/bolt/README.md

 others.
 A _system_ is a set of these components, with the inclusion of declared dependency references into each component.

-In addition, Cylon uses the following terms
+In addition, bolt uses the following terms

 * username - a user's short identifier, for example: __bob__
 * email - a user's email address